|

 Registration requests will be handled pending availability and

+no-shows.
 When: Thursday 20th May, 5:30 for 6pm start until

 8pm